 Are chiropractic adjustments painful?

-For most patients, chiropractic adjustments are a completely painless - and perhaps even enjoyable - experience that often bring immediate relief from tightness.
+For most people, chiropractic adjustments are a completely painless - and perhaps even enjoyable - experience that often bring immediate relief from tightness.

-New patients may at first feel slight discomfort, often as a result of an instinctive tightening of the muscles, until they are able to relax during the adjustment.
-Regular patients often describe feelings of relief and comfort immediately after.
+At first, some new patients may feel slight discomfort, often as a result of an instinctive tightening of the muscles.
+Once they are able to relax during the adjustment, most regular patients often describe feelings of relief and comfort immediately after.

 How can I prepare myself for a chiropractic adjustment?